Skip to content

 Hair transplant graft rejection

-Graft rejection is one of the most common reasons your hair transplant can fail.
+Graft rejection is a rare reason for causing hair transplant failure.
 This is often compared to kidney or heart transplant rejections and is usually interpreted as the body not accepting the transplanted hair.
+This can be down to a variety of factors, often secondary to a patient’s autoimmune condition.
+An example of this would include a condition known as lichen planopilaris.

 Ineligibility for hair transplants